JakeWharton/RxBinding/README.md

 Mapping an observable to an Android event (e.g., view clicks) is a direct mapping.
 The library is not responsible for supporting multiple observables bound to the same view.
-Multiple listeners to the same view events can be achieved through `share()`.
+Multiple listeners to the same view events can be achieved through operators like `publish()`, `share()`, or `replay()`.
+Consult the RxJava documentation for which is appropriate for the behavior that you want.

 Naming conventions of classes and their packages should provide unambiguous information on where functionality can be found.
 Helpers for platform classes can be found in packages